 Beecher led the team to a duo of National championships in 1886 and 1887, before graduating in 1888.

 There’s a large red Yale logo behind a simple image of the player, clutching a retro football in hand.

 1888 Goodwin Champions: Investment Advice

-The 1888 Goodwin Champions set is an important historical collection, released before the invention of the stop sign (1890), or the first ferris wheel (1891).
+The 1888 Goodwin Champions set is an important historical collection.
+It was released before the invention of the stop sign (1890), or the first ferris wheel (1891).
 In other words, they’re some of the best conversational pieces in existence, with an interesting provenance.

-Whether it be graded or ungraded, it’s often tough to find cards from the set on the open market, even if you’re willing to pay over the asking price.
+Whether it be graded or ungraded, it’s often tough to find cards from the set on the open market.
+That’s even if you’re willing to pay over the asking price.